diku-dk/futhark-book/language.rst

 It turns out that combining ``map`` and ``reduce`` is both powerful and has remarkable optimisation properties, as we will discuss in :ref:`fusion`.
-Many Futhark programs are primarly ``map``-``reduce`` compositions.
+Many Futhark programs are primarily ``map``-``reduce`` compositions.
 For example, we can define a function to compute the dot product of two vectors of integers: